The conversion updates tool lets advertisers view recommendations, make changes, and save updates without manually editing each conversion.

 First draft iteration from design partner.

-When I first opened the designs, my reaction was basically 'yikes.'
-The headlines were very technical, there was a lack of action, and jargon filled the designs.
-To start, I wanted to understand what we were actually asking users to do and how they thought about it.
+The headlines from my partner's first iterations were technical, lacked action, and were filled with jargon.
+I wanted to understand what we were actually asking users to do and how they thought about it.

-The main headline, which came from PM mocks in the PRD, captures the user’s directive: "Update your goals from Universal Analytics conversions to Google Analytics 4 conversions."
+The main headline from PM mocks captured the user's directive: "Update your goals from Universal Analytics conversions to Google Analytics 4 conversions."
 Technically correct, but way too complicated.

 Second iteration outlining exact tasks for advertisers to complete in the flow.